Sazerac-Co-Inc/aem-core-cif-components/README.md

 # AEM CIF Core Components

-This is a customized version of the AEM CIF Core Components for Graphql and Magento integration with Sagepath's Sazerac AEM projects.
 The AEM CIF Core Components project serves as accelerator to get started with projects using AEM, CIF and Magento.
 The project contains re-useable Commerce core components which combine server-side rendered AEM components with client-side React commerce components (MPA) for dynamic experiences / data.
 The components use the [Venia](https://github.com/magento-research/pwa-studio/tree/develop/packages/venia-concept) theme<sup id="a1">[1](#f1)</sup>.

 This project is intended to be used in conjunction with the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components).
 AEM CIF Core Components use the AEM Sites Core Components as a foundation where possible and extending them.

-For starting a new project please have a look at our [CIF archetype](https://github.com/adobe/aem-cif-project-archetype) project.
-There you will also find a complete sample project that uses the WCM and CIF core components to deliver a stunning store-front experience.
+For starting a new project please have a look at our [archetype](https://github.com/adobe/aem-project-archetype) project.
+Also have a look at our [Venia sample project](https://github.com/adobe/aem-cif-guides-venia) that uses the WCM and CIF core components to deliver a stunning store-front experience.

 ## Documentation